-Gustau Alegret is an international journalist who works in Washington DC where he serves as the U.S. News Director for the international news channel NTN24.
-He is the director and TV anchor for Club de Prensa and Cuestión de Poder, two daily broadcast shows which sets up the daily news with interviews.
-He is an Emmy Award-winning journalist, expert on political and corporate communications, and a World Economic Forum’s Media Leader.
+Gustau Alegret is an international journalist who works in Washington DC (USA) for the international news channel NTN24.
+He is the managing editor and anchor of Club de Prensa and Cuestión de Poder, two daily broadcast shows which sets up the daily news with interviews.
+He has won a number of journalism awards, including four Emmy Awards and a Napolitan Victory Award.
+He is an expert on Political and Corporate Communications, and a World Economic Forum’s Media Leader.

 He was the U.S. Correspondent for RAC1 from 2007 to 2017.
 Previously, he worked as a journalist for Radio Intereconomía, Ona Catalana Radio, Europa Press Agency, COM Ràdio, Plataforma Digital (Canal +), and Catalunya Ràdio, among others.

-He has served as director of Communications at the Ministry of Trade, Tourism and Consumer Affairs (Catalan Government); and worked as an strategic communication consultant at the Inter-American Development Bank (IDB) and at the corporate communication company Intermedia GdC.
+He has served as director of communications at the Ministry of Trade, Tourism, and Consumer Affairs (Catalan Government); and worked as a strategic communication consultant at the Inter-American Development Bank (IDB) and at the corporate communication company Intermedia GdC.

 Gustau graduated in Journalism (1997) from Pompeu Fabra University; completed the Executive Program in Strategic Communication Management from ESADE Business School (2006); and has the Executive Certificate Program in Business Administration and Professional English from Georgetown University (2008).